 (Link to Ken Burns Documentary on Vietnam)

 That said, brains like his that succumb to PTSD need not stay stuck in the destructive feedback loop.
-It seems counter-intuitive at first glance, but healing PTSD means facing the trauma by re-visiting the trauma — in a safe supportive environment.
-However this revisiting needs the proper context: an empathetic setting with person(s) trained or naturally able to understand that triggered behavior is not problematic; it is in fact a useful reflection of the original suppressed trauma, and as such provides an opportunity for the triggered person to receive increased support, increased assurance of safety, and increased compassion.
-These conditions begin to re-set the brain; they are the means by which the the neural system regains balance.
-Tragically, my bother didn’t get that opportunity.
+It seems counterintuitive at first glance, but healing PTSD means facing the trauma by revisiting the trauma in a safe supportive environment.
+However, this revisiting needs the proper context: An empathetic setting with person(s) trained or naturally able to understand that triggered behavior is not problematic; it is in fact a useful reflection of the original suppressed trauma, and as such provides an opportunity for the triggered person to receive increased support, increased assurance of safety, and increased compassion.
+These conditions begin to reset the brain.
+They are the means by which the the neural system regains balance.
+Tragically, my brother didn’t get that opportunity.
 He defaulted to the homeless community for acceptance, alcohol to calm his fears, and his most reliable source of comfort and warmth were his cancer causing cigarettes.